UX Designers

 Key points of integration include:

-1. Sprint planning: UX designers participate in sprint planning to define user stories and prioritize tasks based on user needs and feedback.
+• Sprint planning: UX designers get involved in sprint planning to define user stories and prioritize tasks based on user needs and feedback.

-2. Continuous collaboration: Designers and developers collaborate daily, ensuring that UX considerations factor in the development process from start to finish.
+• Continuous collaboration: Designers and developers collaborate daily, and make sure that UX considerations actually do factor in the development process from start to finish.

-3. Iterative design: Teams adapt UX design processes, like creating wireframes and prototypes, to fit within agile sprints, allowing for rapid iteration and testing.
+• Iterative design: Teams adapt UX design processes—like creating wireframes and prototypes—to fit within agile sprints, something that allows for rapid iteration and testing.

-4. User feedback: Agile methodologies emphasize the importance of user feedback.
-UX designers conduct user testing and research within sprints, using insights to refine and improve the product in subsequent iterations.
+• User feedback: Agile methodologies put an emphasis on how important user feedback is.
+UX designers do user testing and conduct research within sprints—using insights to refine and improve the product in iterations that follow.

-5. Cross-functional teams: Agile promotes cross-functional team structures, where UX designers contribute their expertise alongside developers and product managers, fostering a holistic approach to product development.
+• Cross-functional teams: Agile promotes cross-functional team structures—where UX designers contribute their expertise alongside developers and product managers, which nurtures a holistic approach to product development.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains important points about agile and UX design: